 GJA students are challenged with an advanced curriculum matching their gifted abilities.
 This curriculum, in tandem with the culture of the school, builds boys that are strong, well informed and thoughtful leaders.

-Every student in grade 6, 7, and 8 attends GJA Summer Academy during the month of July.
+All of our students attend Summer Academy during the month of July.
 The Summer Academy is an engaging and challenging program which gives GJA students an extra class time to overcome the achievement gap between lower-income and more affluent students.
 Students study intensive courses, including critical reading, writing, and mathematics; they practice study skills, such as research, outlining, and technology use, and they prepare for high school applications through test prep, essay-writing, and research.
 Classes are taught by a mix of GJA teachers and outside educators.

 At GJA, it is important that all students expand their horizons and have time to focus on learning outside of core subjects.
 GJA provides clubs and enrichments on a rotating schedule.
 In the past enrichments have included technology, chess, swimming, journalism, band, yoga, knitting, running, gardening, playwriting, robotics, yearbook, improv, economics and much more.
 Through partnerships GJA is able to provide more specific enrichments including Global Scholars, News Literacy Project, Boys Club of NY, Just for Kicks Swimming, Creative Writing with The New School, Music with Juilliard, fencing with the Fencers Club and as a Whitney Museum Partner School.